Generalized Redundant Calibration of Radio Interferometers: Technical considerations in fitting

 Since we are probing nearby baselines, it is possible that we probe the conjugate of a known visibility, i.e. while looking at the baseline $(0, 1)$ we will pick up some amount of signal from the baseline $(-\frac{1}{3}, 1)$.
 It is important that we are careful to enforce that

-This means that even if we construct a large sparse matrix $M$ (from Equation~\ref{eq:visib_est}) with each row corresponding to the probed baseline $\alpha = (i,j)$ with coefficients from $P_{ij}$ (the postage between convolved beams), we cannot simply solve for $\vec{U}$ using this system.
+This means that even if we construct a large sparse matrix $M$ (from Equation~\ref{eq:visib_est}) with each row corresponding to the probed baseline $\alpha = (i,j)$ with coefficients from $P_{ij}$ (the convolution of two beams), we cannot simply solve for $\vec{U}$ using this system.

 Thus the correct way to implement Equation~\ref{eq:visib_est} would be to split our $\vec{U}$ into real and complex components and doing the same with our data.
 Explicitly, given a generic $a, b \in \mathbb{C}$, with $a = a_1 + a_2i$ and similarly for $b$, we can say